EliottJaquierEdu/ROR/doc/doc.md

 - Grades and other related data can reference the course date when needed This eliminate the potential date mismatch between courses and examinations (making it compliant with SQL normal forms)

+### Term Externalization
+We externalized the term from courses into its own table to improve data consistency and management:
+- Terms are now first-class entities with their own attributes (name, start_at, end_at)
+- Prevents duplicate term names through database constraints
+- Centralizes term date validation and management
+- Makes it easier to query and manage courses by term
+- Reduces data redundancy by storing term information once
+- Maintains referential integrity through foreign key constraints This change follows database normalization principles and makes the system more maintainable.

 ### Teacher-Course Relationship
 We added a direct relationship between teachers and courses to establish clear ownership and responsibility within the academic system:
    - Each course must have an assigned teacher.
 This creates clear accountability for course delivery and enables tracking of teacher workload and scheduling